pluja/kycnot/README.md

 ![Deletion](images/github_assets/old_data_deletion.png)

 ## Contribute
+Suggestions about listing new Exchanges must be commented [here](https://github.com/pluja/kycnot/issues/15)

 Contributions are very welcome.
 Any suggestion, recomendation, correction, idea...
 Just open a Github issue and I'll fix it as quick as I can.